 Always check with your doctor before starting any new alternative remedies, as they may interact with your myeloma treatment.
 Some alternative treatments should be avoided before stem cell transplants.

-Physical therapy and exercise.
 Physical therapy can help with balance, strength, and safety.
 Low-impact activities such as swimming, biking, and stretching can all help with side effects of neuropathy.

-Relaxation techniques.
 Complementary therapies such as acupuncture, lymphatic drainage, relaxation techniques, meditation, yoga, and guided visualization have helped several members of MyMyelomaTeam reduce the side effects of neuropathy.
 “Massage and acupuncture saved my life,” said one member.

-Orthopedic shoes.
 Members have found that supportive shoes reduce pain in the feet and legs.
 One woman recommends Orthofeet, an online company that makes shoes for neuropathy.
 “They have velcro on each side so it’s not tight on the top of feet.”
 Another swears by San Antonio Shoes, another online vendor.
 “They’re expensive, but worth it.
 My husband can walk all day in them with no issues,” she said.

 If you’ve lost feeling in your hands or feet, you may be at risk of burns or cuts that wouldn’t occur if you had full sensation.
 Using potholders when cooking and checking water temperature with a thermometer are basic steps for staying safe.